AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/asset-type-overview.md

 There are two ways to create an asset type:

 - Take an existing asset and convert it to an asset type.
 For more information, see [Convert an asset to an asset type](xref:ConvertAssetToAssetType).
 - Create a new asset type.
-For more information, see [Create an asset type with the asset type editor](xref:CreateAssetTypeWithEditor).
+For more information, see [Create an asset type](xref:CreateAssetTypeWithEditor).

 ## PI Server counterpart